Aquatic mammal: Mesozoic

-One of the first known proto-mammals similar to modern placentals was aquatic, the Jurassic therapsid Castorocauda.
+One of the first known proto-mammals similar to modern placentals was aquatic, the Jurassic mammaliaform Castorocauda.
 It seems to have been adapted to water much like a beaver, with teeth different in many ways from all other docodonts, presumably due to a difference in diet.
 Most docodonts had teeth specialized for an omnivorous diet.
 The teeth of Castorocauda suggest that the animal was a piscivore, feeding on fish and small invertebrates.
 The first two molars had cusps in a straight row, eliminating the grinding function suggesting that they were strictly for gripping and not for chewing.
 This feature of three cusps in a row is similar to the ancestral condition in mammal relatives (as seen in triconodonts), but is almost certainly a derived character in Castorocauda.
 These first molars were also recurved in a manner adapted to hold slippery prey once grasped.
-These teeth are very similar to the teeth seen in mesonychids, an extinct group of semiaquatic carnivorous ungulates, and resemble, to a lesser degree, the teeth of seals.
+These teeth are very similar to the teeth seen in mesonychians, an extinct group of semiaquatic carnivorous ungulates, and resemble, to a lesser degree, the teeth of seals.

 Another docodontan, the Late Jurassic Haldanodon, has been suggested to be a platypus or desman-like swimmer and burrower, being well adapted to dig and swim and occurring in a wetland environment.

 The tritylodontid Kayentatherium has been suggested to be semiaquatic.
 Unlike Castorocauda and Haldanodon, it was an herbivore, being probably beaver or capybara-like in habits.

 Another lineage of Mesozoic mammals, the eutriconodonts, have been suggested to be aquatic animals with mixed results.
 Astroconodon occurred abundantly in freshwater lacustrine deposits and its molars were originally interpreted as being similar to those of piscivorous mammals like cetaceans and pinnipeds; by extension some researchers considered the possibility that all eutriconodonts were aquatic piscivores.
 However, Zofia Kielan-Jaworowska and other researchers have latter found that the triconodont molars of eutriconodonts were more suited for a carnassial-like shearing action than the piercing and gripping function of piscivorous mammal molars, occluding instead of interlocking, and that Astroconodons aquatic occurrences may be of little significance when most terrestrial tetrapod fossils are found in lacustrine environments anyway.

 However, two other eutriconodonts, Dyskritodon and Ichthyoconodon, occur in marine deposits with virtually no dental erosion, implying that they died in situ and are thus truly aquatic mammals.
-Nonetheless, Ichthyoconodon may not be aquatic, but instead a gliding or even flying mammal.
+Nonetheless, Ichthyoconodon may not be aquatic, but instead a gliding mammal.
 More recently, Yanoconodon and Liaoconodon have been interpreted as semiaquatic, bearing a long body and paddle-like limbs.

 A metatherian, the stagodontid Didelphodon, has been suggested to be aquatic, due to molar and skeleton similarities to sea otters.